These Florida brothers ran one of the largest opioid 'pill mills' in US history. The FBI says it was linked to thousands of deaths

 They bragged about making millions of dollars in profits

 One clinic referred people without MRIs to a trailer behind a strip club, where they could get lap dances while waiting for new scans from sham radiologists, according to an FBI agent quoted in the film.
-The George brothers believed the imaging helped make their prescription process look more genuine, federal officials said.
+The George brothers believed the imaging helped make their prescription process look more genuine.

 The clinics' doctors were paid per person, which provided an incentive to see as many patients as possible, federal officials said.